 - Bake for 10-12 minutes.
 Cookies should not brown, the bottoms will be a bit golden is all.

-- Dip the tops of the cookies in the glaze and rest on wax paper.
+- Dip the tops of the cookies in the glaze and rest on wire rack or wax paper.
 Do a few cookies at a time and then add desired decorations before the glaze hardens.

 - Let icing set and harden before storing cookies.